HL7/cqf-recommendations/pages/documentation-approach-01-main-page.md

 <summary>

-Figure 17. **Conceptual overview of the CPG Knowledge Architecture and its separation of concerns**.
+Figure 17.
+Conceptual overview of the CPG Knowledge Architecture and its separation of concerns.
 The top third illustrates the conceptualization of the CPGPlan consisting of the CPGPathway Definition, CPGStrategyDefinition, and CPGRecommendation Definition.
 The bottom third illustrates the CPGCase consisting of all the patient descriptors, including exposures, physiological and pathophysiological assessments and descriptions, clinical presentation and progression, diagnostic evaluations and physical findings, past and current diagnoses and procedures, related risk and severity scores, and family history and genetic profile as CPGCaseFeatures.
 The middle third illustrates the CPGCarePlan with its CPGProposals and resulting or related Requests and Events.

 </summary>
 <img src="assets/images/CPG-12-00.png" alt="image_tooltip" class="img-responsive img-rounded center-block"/>